 Growing up in Miami, my family raised me as an American child who was aware of her Indian heritage.
-Of course this came with a few challenges, considering most of my classmates only ever related my heritage to Bollywood or what they considered “the spiciest food in the world.”
+Of course, this came with a few challenges, considering most of my classmates only ever related my heritage to Bollywood or what they considered “the spiciest food in the world.”

 Along with the traditional Indian values and culture that were instilled from an early age, I was taught: if I dreamt big and worked hard, I could realize my dream– especially here in the United States, the land of opportunity and diversity.
 My parents are a prime example of this.
-They came to America in the late 1990’s and realized their American dream through hard work, conviction, and dedication.
-Having witnessed this first hand, I have learnt to be proud of my ancestry, determined, to stand up for my values, and lend a helping hand to others.
+They came to America in the late 1990s and realized their American dream through hard work, conviction, and dedication.
+Having witnessed this first hand, I have learned to be proud of my ancestry, determined, to stand up for my values, and lend a helping hand to others.

-Being proud of my heritage has led me to set goals for myself which would allow me to break the boundaries and stereotypes which young Indian girls like myself, face.
+Being proud of my heritage has led me to set goals for myself, which would allow me to break the boundaries and stereotypes which young Indian girls like myself face.

-Through my work I want young women everywhere to know that we cannot be silenced, as well as inspire other young girls to share their message.
+Through my work, I want young women everywhere to know that we cannot be silenced, as well as inspire other young girls to share their message.

-If you have ever felt this way, or similar I request that you find your own way of being a role model, idol, or positive female figure to young women, everywhere, just like you.
+If you have ever felt this way, or similar I request that you find your way of being a role model, idol, or positive female figure to young women, everywhere, just like you.